antoniokadid/php-database/README.md

 # php-mysql
-A WYSIWYG library that can be used as a database connection layer.
+A PHP WYSIWYG library that can be used as a database abstraction layer.

 *Project under development and may be heavily change.
 Use at your own risk.*